dmd-program/dmd-instructional-handbook/project-feedback.md

 * Can screens be merged together to simplify the app?
 * Does the app have all of the features it should to reinforce the student's ideas?
 * Did the student make enough of the screens operational?
 Does it feel complete?
 * Did the student make a high fidelity prototype instead of the low fidelity prototype that was asked for?
-If they've used Photoshop or a full prototyping package like Sketch or Figma to produce rich graphics, they have gone a bit over what was asked.
+If they've used Photoshop or related tools to produce black and white wireframes, that is fine.
+If they have developed full color and typography, they went beyond what was asked.

 ### 2. Conceptual